gcasalett/wp-embed-svg-shortcode/README.md

 # WP Embed SVG shortcode
+** UPDATE: ** This may have broken in WP 4.7.1.
+Use at your own risk!

 A shortcode to embed SVG images into WordPress posts.
 I'm not a pro WP developer, so use at your own risk.

 ## Why do I need this?